Hanyu’s path to 2nd Olympic gold was paved with patience

 ”All of a sudden, he switched gears,” Orser added. ”We create the environment, which is all we can do until the skater is recovered.”

-If Hanyu needed any extra incentive to push it, all he needed to do was look on the training ice in Toronto, where Orser’s other prized student , Spain’s Javier Fernandez, was laying down superb programs.
+If Hanyu needed any extra incentive to push it, all he needed to do was look on the training ice in Toronto, where Orser’s other prize student, Spain’s Javier Fernandez, was laying down superb programs.

 ”Yuzu never got overzealous,” Orser said. ”I saw Javi out there getting ready, but he understood what we need to do.
 And a couple weeks ago, I realized he’d be OK.
 He’ll skate well.”